Exponential Separations in the Energy Complexity of Leader Election: Randomized Upper Bounds

 \section{Randomized Upper Bounds}

-In this section we design algorithms for \ApproximateCounting{} matching the energy complexity lower bound proved in Section~\ref{app-sect:randLB}.
-In~\cite{BenderKPY16}, an algorithm for \ApproximateCounting{} in \strong{} model using $O(\log(\log^* n))$ energy is devised.
-They showed that any circuit of constant fan-in, with input bits encoded as \noise/\silence{} time slots, can be simulated with $O(1)$ energy cost.
-An estimate of the network size can be computed by such a circuit.
-In this section we demonstrate a different approach to \ApproximateCounting{} that is based on our dense \Census{} algorithm and works for all four collision detection models.
+In this section we present randomized algorithms for \ApproximateCounting{} matching the energy complexity lower bound proved in Section~\ref{app-sect:randLB}.
+In~\cite{BenderKPY16}, a randomized algorithm for \ApproximateCounting{} in \strong{} using $O(\log(\log^* n))$ energy is devised.
+They showed that any circuit of constant fan-in, with input bits encoded as $\noise = 1$ and $\silence = 0$, can be simulated with $O(1)$ energy cost, and an estimate of the network size can be computed by such a circuit.
+The circuit simulation of \cite{BenderKPY16} makes extensive use of collision detection.
+In this section we demonstrate a different approach to \ApproximateCounting{} based on our dense \Census{} algorithm, which can be implemented in all four collision detection models.

-\begin{theorem} There is an algorithm that, with probability $1-1/\poly(n)$, solves \ApproximateCounting{} in $n^{o(1)}$ time with energy cost: \begin{itemize} \item $O(\log^\ast n)$, if the model is \weak, or is \nocd{} model with $n>1$.\footnote{In this section, we always assume $n>1$ in the \nocd{} model.
-In the \nocd{} model a sender cannot simultaneously listen to the channel, and so a device never hears any message if it is the only device in the network.
-However, when $n$ is large enough, with high probability a device also does not hear any message in the first few time slots.
-It seems hopeless to have an algorithm that detects loneliness of a device, i.e. distinguishes between $n=1$ and $n > 1$.
-See~\cite{GhaffariN16,GhaffariLS12} for other work dealing with the $n\stackrel{?}{=}1$ issue.} \item $O(\log (\log^\ast n))$, if the model is \strong{} or \recv. \end{itemize} \end{theorem}

-When the algorithm fails, the devices are allowed to behave {\em arbitrarily}.
-In particular, a device in a failed execution may consume unbounded amount of energy and never halt.
-This is a standard assumption in some prior works (e.g.~\cite{JurdzinskiKZ02b,JurdzinskiKZ02c,Brandes2016}).
-The exponential difference in energy complexity reflects the fact that receiver-side collision detection enables the devices to perform a binary search on a set of candidate estimates of network sizes.